-My knowledge of chickens and chicken-keeping has been self-taught and is as a result of breeding, raising, and selling literally thousands of girls over the years.
+My knowledge of chickens and chicken-keeping has been self-taught and is a result of breeding, raising, and selling literally thousands of girls over the years.
 We pride ourselves on our after-sales service here at Longdown, and I have always been delighted to assist our many poultry customers with any questions or worries they may have about their chickens.

-Many of the same concerns seem to come up time and again, so I decided to join the 21st century and write a regular e-newsletter (click the link below to sign up for your copy) and create a special chicken keeping website to dispense sensible, down-to-earth advice based on many years of poultry keeping.
+Many of the same concerns seem to come up time and again, so I decided to join the 21st century and write a regular e-newsletter (click the link below to sign up for your copy) and create a special chicken-keeping website to dispense sensible, down-to-earth advice based on many years of poultry keeping.

 I hope you enjoy my light-hearted guide and the wonderful cartoon illustrations provided by Simon Chadwick.
-There are also opportunities to buy products for delivery that all poultry-keepers should keep in their store cupboards.

 CHICKENS FOR SALE

-Please note: Whilst I have many years of practical experience looking after chickens, I am not a vet.
+Whilst I have many years of practical experience looking after chickens, I am not a vet.
 If you have any serious health concerns about your chickens, consult your local veterinary service.